Vicki Vale: The New 52

 In 2011, "The New 52" rebooted the DC universe.
 Vale greets Bruce at a party and introduces him to mayoral candidate Lincoln March.
 In Batman #22, part of the "Batman: Zero Year" storyline, she is present during Wayne Enterprises' announcement that Bruce Wayne will take part in the family business.

 After the Crime Syndicate of America's invasion of Earth, she begins investigating organized crime in Gotham.
 She is rescued by Harper Row when thugs attack her and her assistant in the Gotham Narrows.
-Harper berates Vicki for not knowing the type of territory she is venturing.
+Harper berates Vicki for not knowing the type of territory she is venturing into.
 Vicki further investigates the Crime Syndicate's connection to police corruption with the assistance of Jason Bard, Harvey Bullock and Maggie Sawyer.
 Vale later begins dating Bard, until her research reveals that Bard has a vendetta against vigilantes ever since an amateur Batman wannabe in Detroit led to the death of Jodie Hawkins, his partner/lover, this event leaving Bard with a hatred of Jim Gordon as he felt that a decent cop would not need Batman to help his city.
-When Vicki calls him in disgust at this revelation, Bard attempts to tell her that he has just 'taken down' Batman (Having hired Lucius Fox after the bankruptcy of Wayne Enterprises to develop a remote-control for the Batmobile that allowed Bard to crash it into a building with Batman inside), but Vicki informs him that he is pathetic, and that she is going to hang up before Batman (who she correctly assumes survived Bard's attack) shows up to give him the punch to the face he so richly deserves.
+When Vicki calls him in disgust at this revelation, Bard attempts to tell her that he has just 'taken down' Batman (having hired Lucius Fox after the bankruptcy of Wayne Enterprises to develop a remote-control for the Batmobile that allowed Bard to crash it into a building with Batman inside), but Vicki informs him that he is pathetic, and that she is going to hang up before Batman (who she correctly assumes survived Bard's attack) shows up to give him the punch to the face he so richly deserves.
 Forced to acknowledge how far he has fallen, Bard resigns his police position due to his own connections to organized crime, then voluntarily tells Vicki the details.